marionacaros/elisabot/README.md

 2. Create a new bot, instructions can be found here: https://core.telegram.org/bots you just have to talk with BotFather.
     Get the token which is required to authorize the bot and send requests to the Bot API.
     The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
-3. Oce the bot is created, place the token in the function telegram_bot.py
+3. Oce the bot is created, place the token in telegram_bot.py  you can passit by argument
-4. Run telegram_bot.py -> python telegram_bot.py
+4. Run telegram_bot.py -> python telegram_bot.py --token 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
-5. Start the Reminiscence Therapy by looking for the bot you created in Telegram and writting the command /start
+5. To start the Reminiscence Therapy, look for the bot you created in Telegram and write the command /start